-The hormonal change in pregnancy is also externally, especially on the skin, nails, and hair.
+The hormonal change in pregnancy is also external, especially on the skin, nails, and hair.

 Most women, when they are pregnant, have cleaner, more radiant skin and stronger hair than before.
-Reason for this are the increased estrogen levels.
-The hormone keeps the hair follicles in the growth phase (Anagen phase), which prolongs the life of the hair and grow hair.
+The reason for this is the increased estrogen levels.
+The hormone keeps the hair follicles in the growth phase (Anagen phase), which prolongs the life of the hair and grows hair.

 However, estrogen levels fall rapidly after birth and many hair follicles switch to the resting phase (telogen phase) at the same time – the so-called postpartum effluvium, the hair loss after pregnancy, begins.
 Hair loss after pregnancy and childbirth is usually a few weeks to 5 months after delivery.

 How long does the hair loss after pregnancy?

 In most cases, hormone levels normalize after three to six months and the hair’s life cycle returns to normal.
 In some cases, it can take up to a year for hair loss to diminish after pregnancy and hormonal changes.